-I graduated from Service High School in 2008 (Go Cougars!), and hopped the pond to study journalism at La Universidad Pontificia de Salamanca in Spain, soon after.
-As a student there, I was able to participate in exchange programs to France and Belgium.
+I graduated from Service High School in 2008 (Go Cougars!) then hopped the pond to study journalism at La Universidad Pontificia de Salamanca in Spain.
+While a student there, I participated in exchange programs in France and Belgium.
+As a result of this rich experience, I am trilingual.
+I am fluent in Spanish and French, with a yearning to learn Arabic some day.

-When I’m not working at KTVA, I like to put my language skills to use as an interpreter/translator with the Alaska Immigration for Justice Project.
+When not working at KTVA, I like to put my language skills to use as an interpreter and translator with the Alaska Immigration for Justice Project.
+I also enjoy hiking, kayaking, camping, outdoor adventure, exploring glaciers, and ballroom dancing — especially salsa and tango.

-Living outside of the United States has allowed me a privileged perspective on Alaska’s reputation abroad, and has rekindled my love for this land that is so extraordinary.
+Living outside the United States has allowed me a privileged perspective on Alaska’s reputation abroad and has rekindled my love for this extraordinary place.
+Not even Juneau’s legendary rainfall can dampen that!